 In 2003, the phase out of R22 production and imports commenced.
 By early 2010 the production and import of R22 became prohibited.
-However, servicing current, existing equipment is still acceptable if there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
-R22 production and import will be continually reduced by law until 2020, when all production and import will be forbidden.
-Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.
+However, servicing current, existing equipment is still acceptable as long as there is an available supply of R22.
+To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

 Remember that in order to purchase R22, you have to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
 In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.